kurrik/roomanna/blog.roomanna.com/src/site/posts/012-my-first-weeks-at-twitter/body.md

 for a couple weeks, I think this reputation has as much to do with the great support work this team has done, as with an elegant API design.

-**The environment**.
+# The environment

 I didn't think this would be as big of a deal, but I love working in San Francisco.
 Even though I have to fight through Muni in the morning, there's something energizing about being in the middle of this city every day.
 SF's style bleeds into the workplace as well, from all